Summer in the Red Centre7-day itinerary

 Circumnavigate Uluru by foot or bike

-As Uluru is a sacred site to the Anangu people, the climbing of Uluru has been banned from 26th October 2019.
-Either join a walking tour led by an Aboriginal guide, or hire a bike near the Cultural Centre and travel around Uluru on the 10.6 kilometre base walk.
-Uluru’s base is dotted with informative displays which refer to the many springs, waterholes, rock art caves and ancient paintings.
+As Uluru is a sacred site to the Anangu people, you can no longer climb it.
+Instead, join a walking tour led by an Aboriginal guide, hire a bike near the Cultural Centre or jump on a segway tour to circumnavigate the 10.6km base walk.
+Uluru’s base is dotted with informative displays which describe the significance of the springs, waterholes, rock art caves and ancient paintings.

-The Sounds of Silence is a memorable unique dining experience with a 360-degree view of Uluru and Kata Tjuta at sunset.
+The Sounds of Silence dinner is a unique dining experience with a 360° view of Uluru and Kata Tjuta at sunset.
 Start the night with canapés followed by a gourmet barbecue of native game, bush salads and fine Australian wines.
 Finish your evening with an Aboriginal dance performance and an explanation of the night sky, guided by the resident ‘star talker’.

 Head to Kata Tjuta

 Kata Tjuta (the Olgas), which means ‘many heads’, is a series of enormous rock domes that date back 500 million years.
 Start your morning early with a drive to the Kata Tjuta dune viewing area.
 A short walk from the car park offers magnificent panoramic views of the domes and a relaxing place to sit and absorb the ever-changing colours of the landscape.

 Explore Kata Tjuta by trail

 Continue on the road to Kata Tjuta and find out just how ancient and imposing the domes are by tackling one of the two popular walking tracks.
 The Walpa Gorge Walk is an easy walk which takes an hour return and follows a stream to a grove of flourishing spearwood.
 The famed Valley of the Winds walk is a moderately difficult 7.4km circuit which weaves through the immense domes and treats you to spectacular views over the desert plains from its two lookout points.